-The Agile Information Factory fully supports the Data Vault 2.0 standard and has a strategic partnership with Scalefree, the company of Dan Lindsted and Michael Olmshimke.
+The Agile Information Factory fully supports the Data Vault 2.0 standard and has a strategic partnership with Scalefree, the company of Dan Linstedt and Michael Olschimke.
 Our consultants receive trainings in Data Vault 2.0 and get certified by Scalefree.
-For more information on Data Vault we refer to danlindsted.com :
+For more information on Data Vault we refer to danlinstedt.com:

 Why Bother With Data Vault 2.0?
 Business Value?

 The world is shifting, and including big data is a necessary step in forward movement.
 Not just that, but subtle changes to the data modeling architecture are necessary for seamless integration of big data and NoSQL environments.
 Beyond that, for far too long the methodology has been “discounted” or forgotten or left in the dust.
 Well, I’m here to say that this will no longer be the case.

 Customers are demanding IT do more with less (as they always have), and they are asking us to be agile about our implementation strategies.
 Long gone are the days of 6 month deployments, or even 3 month deployments.
 We now must step to the plate and begin to acknowledge things like: (These things are parts of the Business Value)

 - Dynamic Structure Adaptation of the Data Warehouse

 - Rapid Time to Deliver (2 or 3 week delivery cycles)

 - Lower Cost of Maintenance and Management (TCO)

 Businesses are clamoring for the data warehousing industry to “catch up”.
 Well, with Data Vault 2.0 they can, and you can help them get there rapidly.
 This year as I release the standards, I will be releasing specifications for the following areas:

 - Data Vault Modeling 2.0 Specification (specific to the Data Modeling and architecture components)